How To Directory

 Make sure your equipment is safe and appropriate

 Equipment should be visually inspected by a knowledgeable person every time before someone uses it (this should be mentioned in your groups risk assessment).
 This includes servicing and maintaining your equipment if required, email firstname.lastname@example.org if you need help with this for larger items.
-Remember you may be able to get some funding from your zone for this.

 Keep records of what equipment your group has and if/when it has been serviced/maintained (this should be mentioned in your groups risk assessment).
 These need to be handed over to the new committee each year.